Israel's game of thrones: first the vote, then the kingmaking

 IF NETANYAHU WINS, WHAT DOES THAT MEAN FOR POLICY?

-Netanyahu could also try to freeze out some traditional allies - some of whom have quarreled with him in the past - in favor of partnering with his main opponent, Zionist Union, in a so-called national unity government.
+Netanyahu could also try to freeze out some traditional allies - some of whom have quarrelled with him in the past - in favour of partnering with his main opponent, Zionist Union, in a so-called national unity government.

 No major decisions are pending on the Palestinian issue as statehood talks collapsed in April, and both large parties agree that a nuclear deal with Iran would pose a major threat to Israel.
 Therefore such an alliance, while unlikely, is not impossible.